doug9427/School-Hands-On-Assignments/README.md

-# I have uploaded the Final Project for each Module completed for my online school program.
+# I have uploaded folders containing Final Projects, Exams, or Hands-On Assignments for the modules I completed for my online Data Science school program